HonzaStefanik/NI-AM1/05/index.md

  * http://localhost:8080/v3/api-docs (api documentation)

 In general, the status codes will be 200 if operation was successful and 404 if a requested entity was not found (eg GET /country/nonExistentId).
+The only exception are PUT mappings which will create the entity if it is not found.

 >At least one resource should provide filtering using query string parameter